 I think it's helpful to see FRP in action to really appreciate the magic.
 So, check out this screencast!

-To see all of the juicy implementation details, see the 2d/signals.scm file in the guile-2d git repository.
+To see all of the juicy implementation details, check out the git repository.
 Thanks for following along!